 Unearned revenues decreased \$38,886,000, or 53.8%, primarily because disbursements for the NCFPF exceeded draws from the HHF.
 Despite this, Federal program awards received and Federal program expense decreased primarily due to slowing NCFPF production as it begins to wind down.
 In addition, Federal program awards received and Federal program expense decreased because of the wind down of the National Foreclosure Mitigation Counseling program.
 HOME program income was used instead of HOME entitlement.
-As a result, Federal program expense decreased because decreased because of the wind below:
+As a result, Federal program expense decreased less than Federal program awards received, as shown below: